 Our Governors represent the views of Trust Members and local people.
 They host important public engagement events.
 They hold the Non-Executive Directors to account for the performance of the Board.

-Governors come from all walks of life and share an interest in mental wellbeing.
+Governors come from a wide range of backgrounds and communities and share an interest in mental wellbeing.
 They help the Trust to develop and thrive for the benefit of the people who use our services.

 The Council of Governors comprises: